nZEDb/nZEDb_Misc/Guides/Various/Cache/Guide.md

 ####Notes:

+>You can install all 3 cache servers listed below, but only 1 can be configured to be used in nZEDb.

 >When the guide tells you to edit php.ini, on Ubuntu you must edit 2 files, one for the CLI SAPI, one for the web SAPI.
 >On Ubuntu, the CLI php.ini is here: `/etc/php5/cli/php.ini`,
 >the apache2 php.ini is here: `/etc/php5/apache2/php.ini`,